ganeshk627/pc-build/README.md

 12. Keyboard and mouse

 # Installation

+## Processor
+- Check whether the processor needs an additional cooler or not.
+- Check that the processor has integrated graphics(if needed)
+- Need more patience installing it otherwise say boi boi to your Processor.
+- Apply the thermal paste.

 ## Motherboard
 - Supports Intel(LGA1151(8th-9th)/LGA1200(10th-11th)/LGA1700(12th-13th)) or AMD Ryzen(am4/am5) based on processor selection
 - Intel chip motherboards starts with Z(High)/B(Medium)/H(Low)